hkfuertes/useful-blueprints/README.md

 Before using them:
 - Read the description inside the blueprint
 - Adjust entities and settings to match your setup
-- Test carefully, since they are not guaranteed to cover every edge case
+- Test carefully, I can't guarantee they'll cover every edge case

 ## Notes